 void loop() {

-ipsdisp.pushImage(0,0,240,320,image1); //ipsdisp.pushImage(x1,y1,x2,y2,array of image 1 containting 16-bit RGB565 data of each pixel)
+ipsdisp.pushImage(0,0,240,320,image1); //ipsdisp.pushImage(x1,y1,x2,y2,array of image 1 containing 16-bit RGB565 data of each pixel)

-ipsdisp.setCursor(0,295,4); //ipsdisp.setCurser(x axis,y axis,text font style i.e 1/2/4/6)
+ipsdisp.setCursor(0,295,4); //ipsdisp.setCurser(x axis,y axis,text font style i.e. 1/2/4/6)

 ipsdisp.setTextColor(TFT_CYAN,TFT_BLACK); //ipsdisp.setTextColor(text color,text background color)